Mutations of splitting maximal modifying modules: The case of reflexive polygons: Preliminaries

 Also, we define the following nice class of modules.
-We will discuss this class in Section~\ref{sec_toric_mutation}.
+We will discuss these in Section~\ref{sec_toric_mutation}.

-\begin{definition} (\cite{IN}) We say a reflexive module $M$ is \emph{splitting} if it is a finite direct sum of rank one reflexive modules.
-Also, we say a (maximal) modifying module $M$ is a \emph{splitting (maximal) modifying module} if $M$ is splitting.
-Similarly, we say an NCCR (resp.
+\begin{definition}[{see \cite{IN}}] We say that a reflexive module $M$ is \emph{splitting} if it is a finite direct sum of rank one reflexive modules.
+Also, we say that a (maximal) modifying module $M$ is a \emph{splitting (maximal) modifying module} if $M$ is splitting.
+Similarly, we say that an NCCR (resp.
 MMA) $\End_R(M)$ a \emph{splitting NCCR} (resp. \emph{splitting MMA}) if $M$ is splitting. \end{definition}

-We prepare some properties of MM modules which are used in the future.
+We then prepare some properties of MM modules used in later sections.

-\begin{proposition} (see \cite[Proposition~4.5, 5.11 and Theorem~4.16]{IW2}) \begin{enumerate}[\rm(1)] \item Let $R$ be a $d$-dimensional normal CM local ring with the canonical module $\omega_R$.
-Then every reflexive modules which give NCCRs are MM modules. \item If $R$ is a $3$-sCY normal domain which admits an NCCR, then MM modules are precisely reflexive modules which give NCCRs of $R$.
+\begin{proposition}[{see \cite[Proposition~4.5, 5.11 and Theorem~4.16]{IW2}}] \begin{enumerate}[\rm(1)] \item Let $R$ be a $d$-dimensional normal CM local ring with the canonical module $\omega_R$.
+Then, all reflexive modules giving NCCRs are MM modules. \item If $R$ is a $3$-sCY normal domain admitting an NCCR, then MM modules are precisely reflexive modules giving NCCRs of $R$.
 Furthermore, suppose that $M$ and $N$ are MM $R$-modules, then $\End_R(M)$ and $\End_R(N)$ are derived equivalent. \end{enumerate} \end{proposition}